 What is The Year of Mud?

 This is The Year of Mud, a website all about building with natural materials and techniques, including cob, straw bale, and timber framing.
-I started the humble blog when I began designing my first cob house, back in the winter of 2008.
-With little prior building experience, I finished the house in July of 2009.
-The home is now known as “Gobcobatron”.
-The Year of Mud marked the beginning of a new era — my heavy fall in the world of natural building.
+I started the blog when I began building my first cob house with little prior building experience, back in 2008.
+I moved into the house in July of 2009.
+The home is now known as Gobcobatron, and the ‘year of mud’ marked the beginning of a new era — my heavy fall into the world of natural building.

 Beyond Mud: Continuing Building Adventures

-We are excited about working with other like-minded folks who want to “push the envelope” in the natural building arena.
-Collaboration is key and we actively seek new folks to work and teach with us.
+I’m excited about working with other like-minded folks who want to “push the envelope” in the natural building arena.
+Collaboration is key and I actively seek new folks to work and teach with us.
 Education is crucial to our well-being, both providing it and continuing to receive it ourselves.
-Our goal is to continue to offer a high quality, hands-on workshop learning experience for folks interested in natural building, whether it be cob, straw bale, timber framing, or beyond.
+Our goal is to continue to offer a high quality, personalized, and hands-on workshop learning experience for folks wanted to integrate natural building in their lives, whether it be cob, straw bale, timber framing, etc.

 The Year of Mud proves to be more than just that — it’s a way of being.
-It’s a continuing education of learning how to live lightly, and build beautiful, efficient spaces.
+It’s a continuing education of learning how to live lightly, and build beautiful, long-lasting, and efficient homes and spaces.

 The Year of Mud in the Media